Zilliqa/zilliqa-developer/products/ZRC6-to-ERC721-NFT-swap/contracts/README.md

 ### erc721.sol

 TODO add some description for `erc721.sol` that can mint tokens on the fly by addresses set as allowed minters.
-One of the addresses is the `burnScillaAndMintEVMNFTSwap.sol` contract
+The swap contract is set as an approved operator to transfer the pre-minted NFTs.

 ## Foundry usage